 I also believe that if everyone in this world was armed with a happiness toolkit–instead of guns and nasty language aimed at each other when they feel disappointed or angry–the world would be a more productive, peaceful place.
 The Happy Science Mom toolkit is just one piece of the happiness puzzle.

 I am excited to celebrate the International Day of Happiness on March 20th.
 In 2013, the United Nations designated this day as a way to recognize the importance of happiness in the lives of people around the world.
 As part of this special day, the UN developed 17 Sustainable Development Goals that seek to end poverty, reduce inequality, and protect our planet–three key aspects that lead to well-being and happiness for all.

 This year’s theme for International Day of Happiness is Happier Together to focus on what we have in common, rather than what divides us.
 This is such a timely concept given our political divide, nastiness on social media, and anger and violence towards “the other” going on around the world.

 We all just want to be happy, so let’s celebrate our common humanity and spread love and kindness to others.
 The United Nations invites every individual of any age, plus every classroom, business and government to celebrate the International Day of Happiness using the hashtag #InternationalDayOfHappiness.

 - Visit Happy Acts to sign up for tips on living a happier life, access a happy acts calendar of ideas, share your happy acts, and see how others are spreading happiness.

 - Create your own happiness wall or find out where to find one near you.

 - Participate in acts of kindness as a family to spread happiness to others.
-My family will be distributing food baskets to those in need on Sunday.

 - Seek out books, movies (such as Inside Out and Trolls), and songs (like Pharrell Williams’ Happy) about happiness to share with your kids.